-- To enforce preparation of an "Environmental Impact Study" as a precondition for granting licenses to factories and other facilities. - To encourage formation of community organisations for environmental protection. - To include "environmental awareness" in the curricula of all education levels. - To construct 350,000 residential water supply connections and 600,000 wastewater network connections. - To issue a National Water Plan. - To increase allocations for desalination technology R&D to 4% of total allocations for desalination. - To provide adequate housing to low-and-limited-income groups. - To diversify governmental and non-governmental housing finance.
+- To enforce preparation of an "Environmental Impact Study" as a precondition for granting licenses to factories and other facilities. - To encourage formation of community organisations for environmental protection. - To include "environmental awareness" in the curricula of all education levels. - To construct 350,000 residential water supply connections and 600,000 wastewater network connections. - To issue a National Water Plan during the Eighth Development Plan period. - To increase allocations for desalination technology R&D to 4% of total allocations for desalination. - To provide adequate housing to low-and-limited-income groups. - To diversify governmental and non-governmental housing finance.

-Factor Evaluation Data collection capacities √ Good Medium Poor Quality of survey data √ Good Medium Poor Statistical follow-up capacities √ Good Medium Poor Statistical analysis capacities √ Good Medium Poor Ability to incorporate the results of analysis into the Good ✓ Medium Poor policies and resource planning Monitoring and evaluation mechanisms Good ✓ Medium Poor
+Box (7.3): Monitoring and Evaluation Environment Factor Evaluation Data collection capacities √ Good Medium Poor Quality of survey data ✓ Good Medium Poor Statistical follow-up capacities ✓ Good Medium Poor Statistical analysis capacities ✓ Good Medium Poor Ability to incorporate the results of analysis into the Good ✓ Medium Poor policies and resource planning Monitoring and evaluation mechanisms Good ✓ Medium Poor